Writing an invoice in 5 steps

 An online administration offers advantages.
 With Excel sheets, for example, you cannot monitor outstanding invoices.
 Invoices should be made separately in Word.
 Because you do it manually, there is a higher risk of errors.
 With an online accounting programme, you can work faster and you do not have to enter everything by hand.
 The software also automatically keeps track of whether your invoices have been paid or are still outstanding.

 New regulation: payment term from 60 to 30 days

-As of 1 July 2022, large companies will have to pay invoices from small and medium-sized businesses within 30 days.
+Since 1 July 2022, large companies have to pay invoices from small and medium-sized businesses within 30 days.
 This is half of the previous 60-day payment term.
 This new statutory payment term ensures that smaller businesses receive their money faster.

 5. Save your invoices for at least 7 years

 You may scan invoices and receipts and save them digitally.
 The legal storage period is 7 years.
 For immovable goods, a period of 10 years applies.
 The Tax and Customs Administration finds it important that you are able to hand over your records within a reasonable time period.
 Use a system that suits your business.
 You must always keep a (digital) copy of the invoices you send.

 Watch this video to go through the 5 steps again.
 No English subtitles available yet - sorry.